DarienBrito/TDAzureMerger/README.md

 $ python -c "import open3d as o3d; print(o3d)"
 ```

-Remember that this tool was built with version 0.16.0 of the library, for python 3.9 (the one in use current TD build), so **to install via pip, your local python install must be version 3.9, otherwise there may be incompatibilities**.
+Remember that this tool was built with version 0.19.0 of the library, for python 3.11 (the one in use current TD build), so **to install via pip, your local python install must be version 3.11, otherwise there may be incompatibilities**.
 Please make sure you have this setup correctly before submiting an issue.

+If you are not familiar with how Python works in TD, please refer to this article first: [Python in TouchDesigner](https://derivative.ca/UserGuide/Python)

 # Support